Initial Details of the Prosecution Case (Advance Information)

 All documents that may form part of the IDPC must be checked before service, to ensure they do not contain any material that should not be disclosed.

 Particular care is needed with material in digital format to ensure that that irrelevant or unnecessary information is not served.
 A single DVD containing (for example) telephone billing information, cell site analysis or CCTV material may contain a very large amount of material, ranging from the irrelevant to the highly sensitive.

 If the prosecutor considers that providing a particular statement would lead to witness intimidation or some other interference with the course of justice, the prosecutor should provide a suitably prepared summary instead and rely on the good reason provision in CPD 3A.12.
 However, it is important to emphasise that the circumstances in which this will apply are rare, given the high threshold.

-Further guidance on case management and adjournment requests is available elsewhere within the CPS Legal Guidance and on the Prosecution College (see, in particular, the NGAP toolkit on the Prosecution College).
+Further guidance on case management and adjournment requests is available elsewhere within the CPS Legal Guidance.

 CrimPR 8.2 provides that the prosecutor must serve IDPC:

 - On the court as soon as practicable and in any event no later than the beginning of the day of the first hearing;

 - Where a defendant requests IDPC, the prosecutor must serve as soon as practicable and in any event no later than the beginning of the day of the first hearing;